 The bulk of the lacrosse played in Minnesota is in the Twin Cities and surrounding communities.
 Currently, there is spring lacrosse in Duluth, Proctor, Becker, Monticello, Faribault, Grand Rapids, St. Cloud, Sartell/Sauk Rapids, Rocori, Rochester, Winona, Mankato, Owatonna, Hutchinson, Brainerd, and Fargo/Moorhead, with some summer lacrosse in some of those cities as well.
 Fall and winter games are entirely in the Twin Cities metro area.

 What is the pay like?

-It works out to $35–$45 per hour in most circumstances.
+It works out to $38–$53 per hour of officiating in most circumstances.
+Travel fees apply in some cases as well.
 The current year's fee schedule and policies can be found on the UMLOA Documents Page.